Team building activities are a great way to improve communication, problem-solving, and trust among team members.

 Instructions:

-• Blindfold team and give a category like birthday, height, years at company.
+- Blindfold the team and give a category like birthday, height, and years at the company.

 Benefits: Communication, strategy, leadership.